Tchaikovsky

 Evidently there is no deeper meaning than the programmatic demands.

 Nevertheless you could immerse oneself in speculation about the deepness of the Drosselmeyer music.
 As you know from the work description at tchaikovsky-research.org Tchaikovsky was not enthusiastic about the sujet of the Nutcracker.
 In the late work of Tchaikovsky the Nutcracker is the only opus which deals intensively with children and childhood issues.
 Tchaikovsky’s own happy childhood was terribly brought to an end, when his beloved mother early died of cholera.
 So Tchaikovsky possible had an ambivalent feeling to “childhood” in general and his own childhood especially.
 This ambivalence perhaps is reflected at some parts of the Nutcracker, especially at Drosselmeyer who is drastically the opposite of a child and the only old figure in the ballet.
-Besides of that, during the composition of the Nutcracker his beloved sister Sasha was ill and died (but after the composition of no. 4 !).
-In general Tchaikovsky was well-balanced in his soul after the crises in the eighteen nineties, but sometimes he claimed hair loss and the loss of a tooth - like an old man.
+Besides of that, during the composition of the Nutcracker his beloved sister Sasha was ill and died (but after the composition of No. 4 !).
+In general Tchaikovsky was well-balanced in his soul after the crises in the eighteen nineties, but sometimes he claimed hair loss and the loss of a tooth—like an old man.

-It's known that Tchaikovsky in his programmatic music himslef identified more with female figueres before the crisis of 1877 (Katja in "Grosa", Julia in "Romeo and Juliett", "Francesca da Rimini").
+It's known that Tchaikovsky in his programmatic music himslef identified more with female figueres before the crisis of 1877 (Katja in "Groza", Julia in "Romeo and Juliett", "Francesca da Rimini").
 After 1877 more male figueres are interesting like Manfred ("Manfred-Symphony"), "Hamlet "and "Voevoda".
 So Drosselmeyer also offers an identification pattern for himself.

 But it’s just a speculation.

-I recommend you to busy yourself with the rather unknown 2nd Suite, op.
+I recommend you to busy yourself with the rather unknown 2nd Suite, Op.
 53, composed ca. 8 years before Nutcracker.
 The 2nd movement, “reves d’un enfant” could be interesting for you to discover parallels to the Nutcracker.

 Rüdiger Herpich